Bitcoin Is Losing the Payments War

 However, many of the best minds and engineers in the space seem to be building exactly for that.
 Bitcoiners spending their Bitcoin.

-So while you may scoff not being at these tables, they are the companies who are providing services today for normies needing payments.
+So while you may scoff at not being at these tables, they are the companies providing services today for normies who need payments.
 And if they are open to upgrading their technology, I want Bitcoin to be the one they are upgrading to.
-But since we don’t have a seat, I’m not sure there is a path for that to happen.
+But since we don’t have a seat, they can’t hear why, so I’m not sure the path for that to happen.

 So why isn’t Bitcoin there?